normano/c5store/docs/value_providers.md

 ### Key and description

-These are all required keys.
-There are no optional keys

 **path**: is the relative path from the initial root directory from above.

-**encoding**: encoding such as "utf8", "binary", etc. Depends on the file reader used in each language.

 **format**: Supports "raw", "yaml" and "json" by default.
 Can be extended to support more by the user.

+**encoding** [default: utf8]: encoding such as "utf8", etc. Depends on the file reader used in each language.